nnistelrooij/jawfrac/README.md

 # JawFrac

-Welcome to the repository accompanying the paper *JawFracNet: Detecting Mandibular Fractures through Dense and Sparse Supervision*.
+Welcome to the repository accompanying the paper *Detecting Mandible Fractures in CBCT Scans using Three-Stage Neural Network*.

 An Algorithm of the method can be tried out at [Grand Challenge](https://grand-challenge.org/algorithms/jaw-frac-net/).
 Simply upload a NIfTI file containing a mandible and infer where fractures were detected.